8thGear-Tech/LegalMoServer/README.md

  - message (string):  A message indicating the success or failure of the password reset process.

  ## Update profile
-**To update a user's profile, you make a PATCH request to the /api/updateprofile/:userType?_id endpoint.
-The userType attcahed as a parameter explicitly includes one of the following depending on who is signining in; admin, company or lawyer.
-The request body should contain the information the user wants to update**
+**To update a user's profile, you make a PATCH request to the /api/updateprofile/?_id endpoint.The id of the user should be inckuded in the query.
+The request body should then contain the information the user wants to update**